 We have all been told at one point in our curly journey that we should avoid the use of products containing alcohol, as it can be drying to the hair.
 As with most things in life, it’s not quite as simple as labeling *all* alcohols as “bad” or drying, which is why you may even have noticed this ingredient popping up in your conditioners.
 There are some alcohols that can cause dry, frizzy hair, but there are others that can work to condition the hair.
 There are some curlies who find that their hair struggles to retain moisture when using certain ingredients, and others who like the way their hair feels when using those same ingredients.
 We know having curly hair isn’t always straightforward, so we created this guide to help you master your ingredient labels and figure out which ingredients your hair likes – and which to avoid.

+Some alcohols cause frizz, while others help prevent it.
 This apparent contradiction in performance is due to the structure of the alcohol.
 Alcohols are a class of materials defined by certain characteristics.
-They have a nonpolar carbon chain and a polar hydroxyl group (an oxygen atom bonded to a hydrogen atom) bonded to one of the carbons in the chain (most often at the end of the chain).
-We’ll look at the various types of alchohols.
+They have a nonpolar carbon chain and a polar hydroxyl group (an oxygen atom bonded to a hydrogen atom”> bonded to one of the carbons in the chain (most often at the end of the chain”>.
+We’ll look at the various types of alcohols.